Concept | Real-time APIs#

 API service

 A Dataiku API Service is the unit of management and deployment for the API node.
-One API service can host several endpoints.
+One API service can host several API endpoints.

 API Designer